TheNounProject/CollectionView/README.md

 ### Adding to your project
 CollectionView isn't currently provided through any package managers.

-Clone or donwload the repo and add it to your project by dragging the CollectionView xCode project to your project.
+Clone or donwload the repo and add it to your project by dragging the CollectionView Xcode project to your project.

 ## Examples